-On

-Sunday

-Dec 9,

-2012

-members

-and

-guests

-of the

-Foothills

-Street Rod

-Association

-(FSRA)

-gathered

-for

-breakfast

-and the
+On Sunday Dec 9.
+2012 members and guests of the Foothills Street Rod Association (FSRA) gathered for breakfast and the annual club

-Caprice, John & Alva (on right)
+Caprice, John and Alva (on the right)

-annual club meeting.
+meeting.
 President John Radermacher welcomed all to the meeting and on behalf of the members presented Caprice & Alva from Agape Hospice with a cheque, which Alva said would be put to good use as the needs are increasing each year.

-Written by Al Riise SVAA, for FSRA.
+Written by Al Riise SVAA, for FSRA